Introduction to Gamification in Corporate Training

 3. Planning the Gamification

 Introducing gamified corporate training is not an easy job.
-The reason behind is that you have to introduce games into formal training without comprising the learning part.
+The reason behind this is that you have to introduce games into formal training without compromising the learning part.
 To do this correctly, you need to remember the following points:

-- Give your game a purpose except simply winning it
+- Give your game a purpose, except for simply winning

 - Build an instant feedback system to encourage learning